9elt/classify/README.md

 # style classify

-A React library to create css styles from javascript style objects, with support for pseudo-classes, media queries and selectors.
+A lightweight React library to create css styles from javascript style objects, with support for pseudo-classes, media queries and selectors.

-### basic example
+## basic example

 ```javascript
 import useClassify from "style-classify";